Jango73/CuteGit/README.md

 ## Things it does

-* Open one or more git repositories
+* Open one or more repositories
+* Refresh view
+* For repositories of type Git and Gerrit:
   * Show repository status (clean, merge, rebase, ...)
-* Show repository files as a tree, colored according to status
+  * Show repository files as a flat list, colored according to status
-* Show the branches and tags of the repository
+  * Show the branches and tags
   * Show the branch log
   * Show the graph as output by Git (might be graphical some day)
   * Show the selected file's log
   * Show the unstaged diffs in the selected item (folder or file)
   * Show the output of the executed commands
   * Change current branch
   * Mark files as staged / unstaged
   * Revert files
   * Commit
   * Amend (on interactive rebase, commit is always amend)
-* Basic fetch, pull and push
+  * Fetch, pull and push
-* Refresh view
   * Modify a commit message
   * Begin rebase on a commit, continue and abort rebase
   * Reset on a commit
   * Save and pop stash (no selectable stash yet)
   * Branch from a commit
   * Tag a commit
   * View diff with previous commit
   * View diff between any two commits
+* For repositories of type Mercurial:
+  * Show the branches
+  * Show repository files as a flat list, colored according to status
+  * Mark files as staged / unstaged
+  * Show the branch log
+  * Show the selected file's log
+  * Commit
+  * Branch from a commit
+* For repositories of type SVN:
+  * Nothing yet

 ## Classes